xiaovhua/dti-shnet/README.md

 SAVE_DIR/dti_shnet_pred/<subject>/signal_pred.nii.gz
 ```

 The ROI prediction is pasted into a full-size target-shell volume.
-Outside the ROI, the preprocessed DTI baseline shell is used as the background.
+Outside the ROI, the preprocessed DTI extrapolation baseline shell is used as the background.
 Optional target-shell debug outputs can be enabled in `infer.py`, but they are not required for the main evaluation pipeline.

 ### 6. Postprocess and evaluate